Tambovskaya Bratva: Saint Petersburg

 After establishing in 1988, the Tambov Gang used a Baroque church on Vasilyevsky Island as the site for interrogating people.
-Kumarin and Petrov have been close to the KGB since the late 1980s.
+Kumarin and Gennady Petrov have been close to the KGB since the late 1980s.

 Viktor Ivanov has strong links to the Tambov Gang.
 He supported Vladimir Kumarin's Tambovskaya OGG in their war against the Malyshevskaya OGG for control of the Leningrad sea port and the trafficking of Colombian narcotics through the Leningrad sea port to Europe.

 In 1989, the gang clashed with Malyshev's Gang, another leading criminal group of Leningrad, in a bloody armed conflict.
 In 1990, some of the gang members including Kumarin were imprisoned for racketeering, but Kumarin was released from prison in 1993.
 He later briefly allied with Alexander Malyshev (Александр Малышев), who had controlled the narcotics trade since 1993 after ousting the Azerbaijani mafia from the trade, to fight the Kazan gang from Tatarstan.
 (Note: The Alexander Malyshev gang's headquarters was at Berezovaya Alleya, d.
 7., and hosted Japanese yakuza from Kobe and Osaka, and other close mafia friends from Ukraine, Georgia, and the Baltics.
 This address was also the 1991 established Joint Venture (JV) Petrodin address which provided capital, chorny mal or black cash from the gang's casinos, drug trades, and rackets, for Bank Rossiya.
 Viktor Zolotov, a bodyguard, picked up chorny mal for Vladimir Putin.
 Malyshev was very close to Gennady Petrov and Sergei Kuzmin who were 65% owners of JV Pertodin through their BHM company and Kinichi Kamiyasu's Stockholm-based Dyna AB which owned 35% of JV Petrodin.
 Kinichi Kamiyasu was the son of a Japanese yakuza from Kobe-Osaka and his Dyna AB's address was HäLSINGEGATAN 14-16, S-113 23 Stockholm, Sweden.
 JV Petrodin was an owner of Bank Rossiya, too.
 Their casino JV Casino Neva, which Gennady Petrov controlled and was registered at Antonenko Street, 6, which was the same address as Vladimir Putin's Committee for External Relations, was co-owned by the Austrian firm Novomatic and the Russian "Neva-Chance" (AOZT "Casino") which according to law was supposed to own a share in every St Petersburg casino.
 The telephone number for "Neva-Chance", JV Casino Neva, and Putin's Committee for External Relations was exactly the same, too.
 JV Petrodin is a portmanteau of Petrov and din or Dyna.)